 peerDependencies are dependencies that your project hooks into, or modifies, in the parent project, usually a plugin for some other library.
 It is just intended to be a check, making sure that the project that will depend on your project has a dependency on the project you hook into.
 So if you make a plugin C that adds functionality to library B, then someone making a project A will need to have a dependency on B if they have a dependency on C. Example: your project adds functionality to grunt and can only be used on projects that use grunt.

 In npm versions 3 through 6, peerDependencies were not automatically installed, and would raise a warning if an invalid version of the peer dependency was found in the tree.
-As of npm v7, peerDependencies are installed by default. (npm has a shortcut where it automatically install mandatory peer dependencies even if the parent package does not depend on them.)
+As of npm v7, peerDependencies are installed by default.
 If your dependency contains some peerDependencies that conflict with the root project's dependency, run npm install --legacy-peer-deps to skips strict peer dependency checks, allowing installation of packages with unmet peer dependencies to avoid errors. (--force flag will ignore and override any dependency conflicts, forcing the installation of packages.)

-@npmcli/arborist is the library that calculates dependency trees and manages the node_modules folder hierarchy for the npm command line interface.
+@npmcli/arborist, the npm tree doctor, is the library that calculates dependency trees and manages thenode_modulesfolder hierarchy for the npm command line interface.
 It's used in some tools like npm-why to help identify why a package has been installed.

 # .npmrc